Notes

 Inputs of type number or range have a

-property that always returns its value as a number instead of a string.
+valueAsNumberproperty that always returns its value as a number instead of a string.
 Useful, if you want to do some calculation with the value.
-For example:document.querySelector('input[type="number"]').addEventListener('change', (event) => { console.log(event.target.valueAsNumber + 1); console.log(event.target.value + 1); })
+For example:document.querySelector('input[type="number"]').addEventListener('change', (event) => { console.log(event.target.valueAsNumber + 1); console.log(event.target.value + 1); })Changing the input to 1 would result in an output of 2 and 11 respectively.

 Likewise an input of type date has a

-property, that returns aDate
+valueAsDateproperty, that returns aDateobject.Resources

 - 6